Your Environment Is Killing Your Focus

 Shut Your Door

-It is not just about noise.
+It is not just about noise or visual distractions.
 It is a signal to your brain and everyone else: “I’m focused.”

 Clean Your Room